On this page you will find information about Stanford policies on:

 Information about MTAs for materials being sent to Stanford from industry is available from the Industrial Contracts Office.

 Outgoing Material Transfer Agreements

 Stanford and OTL have endorsed a policy regarding the distribution of tangible research materials.
 This policy encourages faculty and others to provide materials with no additional paperwork when they distribute materials as part of a sponsored research agreement or to their colleagues in academia and non-profit institutions.

 If a Stanford researcher is plans to send materials to an industry colleague, OTL can help provide either:

 Under Clinical Technology Assessment Agreements (CTAA's), a company will provide experimental drugs to a researcher who administers the drug to patients under a specific protocol.
 The protocol must be approved by the Human Subjects Panel and, in most cases, the FDA.
 The CTAA is conducted for the purpose of generating data to evaluate the safety and efficacy of the drug.
 In most cases, the drug is patented by the company.

 Contracts for these studies are handled by the Office of Sponsored Research in conjunction with the Research Management Group.
-For more information on Clinical Trials at Stanford, contact the Stanford/Packard Center for Translational Research in Medicine SPCTRM.
+For more information on Clinical Trials at Stanford, contact the The Stanford Center for Clinical and Translational Education and Research, Spectrum.